gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

     }
 ```

-> Because LUIS is such an integral part of bot development, the Bot Builder SDK was friendly enough to create this base dialog that integrates directly with your LUIS app!
+> Because LUIS is such an integral part of bot development, the Bot Builder SDK was friendly enough to create this base dialog which integrates directly with your LUIS app!
 If you're curious about how the LuisDialog works, feel free to take a look on [GitHub](https://github.com/Microsoft/BotBuilder/blob/master/CSharp/Library/Microsoft.Bot.Builder/Dialogs/LuisDialog.cs).
-Basically, it handles the *StartAsync* and *MessageReceived* handler.
-The *MessageReceived* handler in turn passes your message to the LUIS service endpoint you published in [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS) and passes the result to different methods that you configure to handle specific **Intents**
+To summarize, it handles the *StartAsync* and implements it's own *MessageReceived* handler.
+The *MessageReceived* handler in turn passes the incoming user message to the LUIS service endpoint you published in [Lab 2](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%202%20-%20LUIS) and passes the result to methods that you configure to handle specific **intents**.
+We'll take a look at how to wireup the dialog to our LUIS app and **Iintents** now!

-Now, *LuisDialog* needs to know how to reach our published LUIS app.
+First, *LuisDialog* needs to know how to reach our published LUIS app.
 Luckily, this can be done by simply decorating our class with the *LuisModelAttribute*, giving it the Model ID and Subscription Key for our LUIS endpoint.

 ```csharp